SEORadar/interview-example/README.md

 * SQLite
 * TailwindCSS

-This application has only a single working feature: a user may sign in.
+This application has only a single working feature: a user may sign in and sign out.

 * username: `user@example.com`
 * password: `password123`